johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 - [pre-commit](https://github.com/hadolint/hadolint/blob/master/docs/INTEGRATION.md#pre-commit): run Hadolint on every git commit
 - [GitHub Actions](https://github.com/hadolint/hadolint/blob/master/docs/INTEGRATION.md#github-actions): run Hadolint in GitHub CI/CD

-Integrations are crucial, especially in larger team because someone is bound to forget to run the linter manually.
+Integrations are crucial, especially in larger teams because some developers will forget to run the linter manually.
 I set them up immediately when I start a new Docker project.

+## Conclusion

+Hadolint is a terrific tool for building best practice Docker images.
+It gives you the peace of mind that your production containers are small, fast and free of any major security vulnerabilities.
+Run it through your Dockerfiles and see what improvements you can make.